-I think He sees our pain, out heart, our inside.
-He sees past the polished surface and sees the rough, ugly, broken inside.
+I think He sees our pain, our hearts, our insides.
+And for the Pharisees among us, He sees past the polished surface and sees the rough, ugly, broken inside.
+The polished, proper people look very much the same to Him as the unpolished, improper people ... because He sees the inside.
 And He loves us anyway.
 We don’t need to polish ourselves up before He will accept us.
 He knows we are broken, hurting sinners.
 And He loves us as we are.
 And He died for us as we are.

 And He wants us to come to Him as we are, in all our ugly, un-polished honesty.
 It’s okay with Him that we are broken because He is the one who can put us back together again.
 He will help us grow and strive towards godliness as we walk with Him.

 But never let your ugly brokenness stop you from turning to Him.
 Even if other Christians reject you because of your imperfections, God never will.
 Come to Him as you are.
 It’s what He’s been waiting for and it’s what you need.]

 Update – Day 14 APA: I had a wonderful trip to Iowa and haven’t felt any sense of panic or dread since last week when I let go of the “nothing” I kept trying to hang onto and asked God to help me grab onto Him instead.
 I don’t necessarily feel any great ray of shining hope or anything.
 But I haven’t felt any darkness or panic this past week.
 Thank You, Lord.
 Thank You.

 Update – later that summer: While I can’t really go into it all now, I will just say that things got a whole lot worse the next month, due to various circumstances.
 But after days of being stress-sick, lying in bed, unable to move or eat, and losing another 6 pounds or so, things slowly got better.